sk3y04/freebsd-t480-system-and-dotfiles/INSTALL.md

 - Graphics: verify `i915kms` is loaded (`kldstat | grep i915`).
 For tearing, ensure `20-intel.conf` and KMS are active; consider enabling TearFree in the Xorg snippet already provided in repo.
 - Brightness: `backlight` utility must be installed and user in `video` group.
 - Audio: use `pactl` against `@DEFAULT_SINK@`; set default unit with `sysctl hw.snd.default_unit=...` if needed.
-- Power: tune `powerdxx_flags` for your workload (the repo ships with `-a hiadaptive -b adaptive -n hiadaptive`).
-If you ever swap back to base `powerd`, remember to disable `powerdxx` entirely first.
 - Webcam: adjust `webcamd_0_flags` for your device path (`usbconfig` helps locate it).
 - Memory/ZFS: if you have more/less RAM, adjust `vm.kmem_size*` and `vfs.zfs.arc_max` in `loader.conf` proportionally.